ashishjuyal/learning-git/labs/basics/remove-and-move.md

 $ git add fav-books.md
 ```

-> Git figures out that it’s a rename implicitly, so it doesn’t matter if you rename a file that way or with the mv command.
-The only real difference is that `git mv` is one command instead of three - it’s a convenience function.
+> Git figures out that it's a rename implicitly, so it doesn't matter if you rename a file that way or with the mv command.
+The only real difference is that `git mv` is one command instead of three - it's a convenience function.